olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

     mpicc hello_mpi.c -o bin/hello

 The build command be executed from the directory **$BUILD_DIR**, which is a copy of the contents of *Source/*.
-This means the build script should be written as if it were executed from *Source/*, regardless of where it actually is.
+This means the build script should be written as if it were executed from *Source/*, regardless of where it is located (e.g., *Source/myapp/build_scripts/systems/build_frontier.sh*).

-Likewise, the path to the build script given by *build_cmd* in *rgt_test_input.ini* should be relative to the *Source/* directory.
+Likewise, the path to the build script given by *build_cmd* in *rgt_test_input.[yaml,ini]* should be relative to the *Source/* directory.

 .. _job-script-template: